What is an EPC rating?

 When do you need an EPC?

 An EPC is a legal requirement in several situations.
 If you’re planning to sell, rent, or build, you’ll need a valid certificate in place.
+Having an up-to-date EPC ensures compliance with the law and can help make your property more attractive to buyers or tenants.

 Scenario Requirement